Operations and Supply Chain Management

 Current trends in OSCM

-- Addressing concerns about worker exploitation and modern slavery in supply chains
+- Addressing serious issues like worker exploitation and modern slavery in global supply chains

 What does the future hold?